cmshanahan/nhl-contract-predictions/README.md

 * Overall RMSE for Linear Regression is: $854703.2
 * Overall RMSE for AdaBoost is: $931105.85
 * Overall RMSE for Gradient Boost is: $899509.64

+Overall, this doesn't seem to improve the model score all that much, but when I break it down to individual cluster RMSE, all but 2 of the clusters have noticeably improved scores.
+It's only one cluster each of forwards and defense that scores a lot of points.
+So I can predict relatively well for the majority of players, it's just not the interesting set of players.